 - An exclusive, accurate content source that is available in no other way.

 Priority will be given to resources purchased with funds collected from Davis County residents.
 Resources are more likely to be included if they are judged to meet all of the above criteria.
 Resources that meet fewer of the above criteria are less likely to be made available via the Library's web presence.
 The library will make resources available as space and other limitations permit.

 Format and physical characteristics of items that can be efficiently processed for long-term use, shelving, and check out, are most amenable to purchase.
 Less suitable for purchase are materials with characteristics that make them clearly susceptible to damage.
-Such characteristics include, but are not limited to, “pop-up” features, perforated pages, spiral and other unusual bindings.
+Such characteristics include, but are not limited to, “pop-up” features, perforated pages, plastic parts, spiral and other unusual bindings.
 Materials that otherwise meet selection criteria may not be purchased due to the format in which they are made available.

 Textbooks are only selected for purchase when they are the best available source for information on a particular subject.
 Purchases are not made as an alternative to schools or other academic institutions providing textbooks to students.

 Periodical subscriptions serve general reading interests and serve primarily as a “browsing” collection in both print and online formats.
 Print copies are retained for a period of two years unless a longer or shorter time period is warranted as determined by the Director.
 A very limited number of titles, primarily for children, are circulated.
 Local newspapers are given high priority; major national newspapers are subscribed to on a highly selective and limited basis.

 Locked Case materials do not circulate and are included to preserve items that are of especially high local interest, that capture unusual or notable aspects of local or state history and that are likely to be difficult to duplicate or replace.
 Other items may include, but are not limited to a set of all Caldecott Award winning titles and a limited number of unusual examples of bookmaking.